bhoraskar/bhoraskar.github.io/covid.md

 Although anticipated to some extent, all of us collectively failed to anticipate severity of second wave.
 We behaved well during first year and gradual unlock was done after Diwali.
 Beyond a small spike in November surprisingly the number of affected cases kept on falling till February this year.
 So we thought we won and removed our guard.

 Virus is very weak and vulnerable without a host.
-But it very fast propagated inside a host, also it can mutate and exhibit new charastetics.
+But it very fast propagated inside a host, also it can mutate and exhibit new characteristics.
 In a gathering it finds new host and spreads.

 We are fortunate that vaccination of healthcare workers and other frontline workers was complete before second wave struck a t least we have people working in hospitals.
 This in turn proves that vaccine works.
 So keep in mind that vaccine is an important weapon in our hand to fight corona.

 ## Why do people try to avoid Vaccination

 - Some think they will get Covid after vaccination.
-I fact immunity develops after 3 weeks of second dose, if some one gets disease before its not because of vaccine but despite of vaccine.
+In fact immunity develops after 3 weeks of second dose, if someone gets disease before it isn't because of the vaccine but despite the vaccine.
 - Some are worried about side effects.
-Every medicine has some or other side effects, but with vaccine it is very low and risk of Covid is far more then risk of side evvect of vaccine.
+Every medicine has some or other side effects, but with vaccine it is very low and risk of Covid is far more than risk of side effect of vaccine.
-- I may miss my important work e.g. Examination etc. if I get vaccine now.
+- I may miss my important work e.g. examination etc. if I get vaccine now.
 Side effect if at all they occur like body ache mild fever that it is not likely to make you miss your work and again risk of disease far more to make you miss your important work.

 ## Some other aspect of vaccine